 When you first talk to me, my intention will be to find out what it is you really want to do.
 Perhaps it is run your first marathon or Ultra Marathon, or maybe you just want to get strong enough to take your son fishing in remote Alaska this summer or finish your first 5K by Thanksgiving.
 Regardless, we will put together a plan to help you reach your goals, in time for that big event.

 Don’t audit your fitness and health like you audit a college class.
-Take the real class, with a syllabus and a final exam that means something.
+Take the real class, not college, with a syllabus and a final exam that means something.
 Then, you can take the harder class later, because you will be better.
 And you won’t have to pretend on Jan 1, 2021 that this will finally be the year you get better.